-In the realm of mental health, Cognitive Behavioral Therapy (CBT) stands as a beacon of hope, offering a structured, evidence-based approach to tackling anxiety and depression.
+In the realm of mental health, cognitive behavioural therapy (CBT) stands as a beacon of hope, offering a structured, evidence-based approach to tackling anxiety and depression.

 Developed in the 1960s by psychiatrist Aaron Beck, CBT is not just another therapy; it’s a transformative tool that empowers individuals to reshape negative thought patterns and alter unhelpful behaviours.